kostya/stuffs/README.md

 # stuffs

 Some stuffs which i used in every project for Crystal.
+Mini ActiveSupport.

 ## Installation